christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **Scene Representation** integrates the initial states and actions, placing them in the context of the ongoing scene, and integrates location changes
     - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room

-- **Belief State Emphasis Heads** maintain subject's mental state from subjects initial state.
+- **Belief State Heads** maintain subject's mental state from subjects initial state.
     - e.g., John put cat on basket, John at school, Mark takes cat off basket, Mark put cat on box, John not in room, Mark at school, cat currently on box (according to Mark's belief), cat currently on basket (according to John's belief)

 - **Copy Supression Heads** negatively effect true-beliefs and prevents copying the actual location of the object.